St. Sebastian's Church, Neyyassery

 St Sebastian's Church is the centre of worship of Christianity in Neyyassery.
 Neyyassery is a village in Kerala.
 The church is located in a beautiful location at the heart of this village.
 The church is located at 11 km away from Thodupuzha which is in Idukki district.
 It was established in 1852 AD and was rebuilt in 1987.
-First stone laid for new church on the feast day of Angel Michael (archangel).
-The parish celebrates Michael angel's feast and Saint Sebastian's feasts every year with lot of enthusiasm.
+First stone laid for the new church on the feast day of the Archangel Michael.
+The parish celebrates the Archangel Michael's feast and Saint Sebastian's feasts every year with a lot of enthusiasm.
 This church is part of the Syro Malabar Church, India.
 The patron of the church is St.Sebastian.

 Major celebrations

 Feast day of Saint Sebastian

 This is the major celebration in this church.
 St.Sebastian is the patron of the church.

 Feast day of Angel Michael

 Foundation stone of the church was laid on the feast day of Angel Michael.
 So thereafter that day is celebrated with all enthusiasm.
 Normally the feast is celebrated for two days.